JanHerca/urantiapedia/output/wikijs/en/article/Georges_Michelson_Dupont/Encuentro_14_Mayo_1999_En_Dakar_2a_Parte.md

 - As future educators

-We will be led to assume the great responsibility of instructing $y$ spiritually educate our human brothers.
+We will be led to assume the great responsibility of instructing and educating  spiritually our human brothers.

 Having said this, we verify that from one end of the Cosmos to the other, God has arranged it so that the humblest of his children (man) can always be in good care, from the cradle until his admission into the Body of the Finality.